 Women & Children’s Center relocates to 1015 N. 5th Ave. in Kankakee – providing services on a part-time basis.

 The program begins providing childcare and transportation to women with children.

 Women & Children’s Wellness Center moves to full-time operation and adds “family-centered treatment/recovery support services.”

-Center receives contract to treat returning veterans suffering from substance abuse problem.
+The Center receives a contract to treat returning veterans suffering from a substance use problem.

 Duane Dean Behavioral Health Center partners with Rincon Family Services.